Turanism: Hungary

 The movement received impetus after Hungary's defeat in World War I. Under the terms of the Treaty of Trianon (1920), the new Hungarian state constituted only 32.7% of the territory of historic, pre-treaty Hungary, and it lost 58.4% of its total population.
 More than 3.2 million ethnic Hungarians (one-third of all Hungarians) resided outside the new boundaries of Hungary in the successor states under oppressive conditions.
 Old Hungarian cities of great cultural importance like Pozsony (a former capital of the country), Kassa, and Kolozsvár (present-day Bratislava, Košice, and Cluj-Napoca respectively) were lost.
 Under these circumstances, no Hungarian government could survive without seeking justice for both the Magyars and Hungary.
 Reuniting the Magyars became a crucial point in public life and on the political agenda.
 Outrage led many to reject Europe and turn towards the East in search of new friends and allies in a bid to revise the unjust terms of the treaty and restore the integrity of Hungary.

-On 1 June 1924, the Magyar-Nippon Társaság (Hungarian Nippon Society) was founded by private persons in order to strengthen Hungarian-Japanese cultural relations and exchanges.
+On 1 June 1924, the Magyar-Nippon Társaság (Hungarian-Japanese Society) was founded by private persons in order to strengthen Hungarian-Japanese cultural relations and exchanges.

 Turanism was never embraced officially because it was not in accord with the Christian conservative ideological background of the regime, but it was used by the government as an informal tool to break the country's international isolation, and build alliances.
 Hungary signed treaties of friendship and collaboration with the Republic of Turkey in 1923, with the Republic of Estonia in 1937, with the Republic of Finland in 1937, with Japan in 1938, and with Bulgaria in 1941.

 After World War II, the Soviet Red Army occupied Hungary.
 The Hungarian government was placed under the direct control of the administration of the occupying forces.
 All Turanist organisations were disbanded by the government, and the majority of Turanist publications was banned and confiscated.
 In 1948, Hungary was converted into a communist one-party state.
 Turanism was portrayed and vilified as an exclusively fascist ideology although Turanism's role in the interwar development of far-right ideologies was negligible.
-The official prohibition lasted until the collapse of the socialist regime in 1989.